Triple-ROCK/gym-service/README.md

 # gym_service
-A socket-based bridge between reinforcement learning algorithms and Gymnasium simulation environments.
+A socket-based bridge between reinforcement(Imitation) learning algorithms and Gymnasium simulation environments.

 ## 🧠 Motivation
 In many real-world reinforcement learning (RL) or imitation learning(IL) projects, the simulation environment (e.g., PyBullet, Isaac Gym, Mujoco, etc.) and the RL algorithm often require different or conflicting Python dependencies.
 This creates problems such as:

-- Environment needs a specific version of python, which clashes with algorithm requirements.
+- Environment needs a specific version of python, which clashes with the training pipeline.
-- You may need to  **integrate simulation benchmarks from papers** into your own training pipeline for comparison
+- **integrating simulation benchmarks from papers** into your own pipeline for comparison becomes cumbersome.
 - Deployment or development across multiple machines is hindered by dependency entanglement.

 To solve these issues, gym_service provides a Client-Server architecture where: